-Most homes will need at least a small ramp for accessibility.
+Most homes will need at least a small entry ramp for accessibility.
 Keep in mind not only will wheelchair users need a ramp but individuals who use walkers or canes, strollers, or have shortened strides will appreciate the lack of stairs.
-Even furniture movers will be happy they aren't carrying heavy furniture and appliances up large stairways.
-Ground level entries can be appreciated by almost everyone.
+Even furniture movers will be happy to be carrying heavy furniture and appliances inside up a ramp instead of climbing stairs.
+Ground level and ramped entries can be appreciated by almost everyone.

-For many individuals using wheelchairs or walkers the difference between being able to access a doorway, or not, may often be measured in mere inches.
-Attention to detail can make the difference between achieving entry or excluding, or even injuring, someone.
-When the ADA's Wheelchair Accessible Construction Requirments for wheelchair accessible construction are not met, the results often limit or exclude entirely a person with a disability.
-Many times these failures can also be dangerous to everyone using the ramp.
+For many individuals using wheelchairs or walkers the difference between being able to access a doorway (and therefore the house), or not, may often be measured in mere inches.
+Proper attention to detail by designers and builders can make the difference between gaining entry through a wide enough doorway or sitting out on the sidewalk.

 Before beginning a ramp project do your homework.
 For ease of reference we recommend the following sources:

-- For more information regarding ramps we also recommend viewing the following publication: Wood Ramp Design: How to Add a Ramp That Looks Good and Works, Too (pdf version) http://www.design.ncsu.edu/cud/pubs_p/pwoodramp.htm
+- For more information regarding ramps we also recommend viewing the following publication: Wood Ramp Design: How to Add a Ramp That Looks Good and Works, Too (pdf) version https://www.projects.ncsu.edu/ncsu/design/cud/pubs_p/docs/rampbooklet296final.pdf

 Here are a few points to consider as you begin your ramp project.

 - Landing areas are too small.
 Wheelchair users must be able to stay on a flat, level surface and still open a door without rolling back into slopped sections of the ramp.
 This prevents roll offs.
 Adequate maneuvering clearance must be provided at all doors both in front and to the side.